zgornel/DataLinter/README.md

 $ docker pull ghcr.io/zgornel/datalinter-compiled:latest
 ```

-Check out the documentation for more information about how to run the linter.
+Check out the [documentation](https://zgornel.github.io/DataLinter/dev) for information on configuring, running and integrating the linters.

+## Integrations

+Integrations are available for [RStudio](https://github.com/zgornel/Rstudio-Addin-DataLinter) and [IPython notebooks](https://github.com/zgornel/Ipython-datalinter).

 ## License

-This code has an GPL license and therefore it is free.
+This code has an GPLv3 license.

 ## Reporting Bugs